 - a.
 The faculty member must be a member of the voting faculty. - b.
-The faculty member may not be an officer of the administration.

-2. Non-voting members:
+The faculty member may not be an officer of the administration. - 2.
+Non-voting members: - a.

-- a.
 The SPH Vice Dean and the SPH Assistant Dean for Enrollment & Student Affairs. - b.
 One representative from the office of Student Affairs.

-The following may attend as ex-officio members: SUNY Downstate Medical Center Dean of Student Affairs or SUNY Downstate Medical Center Associate Dean of Student Affairs.
+The following may attend as ex-officio members: SUNY Downstate Health Sciences University Dean or Assistant Dean of Student Affairs.